Educational Services

 Academic subjects taught during the summer months can either continue exploring the general curriculum content that was taught during the regular school year or consist of courses designed to enrich youths’ knowledge of a timely topic within a discipline.
 Examples of the latter would be teaching an Earth and Space Science unit to coincide with a comet’s arrival or a NASA project and teaching a Civics unit during a presidential election year.

-Nonacademic courses during the summer session include skills in individual sports (ex: tennis, softball, basketball, volleyball).
-Eligible youth participate in off-campus experiences such as field trips to museums, zoo’s, canoeing and hiking.
+Nonacademic courses during the summer session include skills in individual sports (ex: tennis, softball, basketball, volleyball) as well as visual arts and music.
+Eligible youth may participate in off-campus experiences such as field trips to museums, zoo’s, canoeing and hiking.

 Additional Services